folio-org/mod-camunda/README.md

 # wait
 ```

 When finished Okapi will be running with mod-workflow and mod-camunda deployed under the diku tenant. mod-camunda will have its port forwarded for access to the Camunda webapps.
-FOLIO UI will be accessible at `http://localhost:3000`; username: `diku_admin`, password: `admin`.
+FOLIO UI will be accessible at `http://localhost:3000`; `username`: `diku_admin`, `password`: `admin`.

 > Okapi is being built and redeployed from within this vagrant.
 Eventually this will not need to happen.
 If a specific branch of either mod-camunda or mod-workflow is desired to be deployed, modify the Vagrantfile `git checkout main` to the desired branch and restart vagrant. `vagrant destroy`, `vagrant up`